marcusvramos/marcusvramos/README.md

 I am a **Software Engineer at Alfa Entretenimento S/A** and a **Computer Science student at UNOESTE - FIPP**.
 Passionate about technology, I am always looking to learn and apply new tools to develop efficient and innovative solutions.

 🚀 With experience in **front-end and back-end development**, I work with technologies such as **React, TypeScript, Java, Node.js, AWS, and infrastructure management with Terraform**.
-Additionally, I am enthusiastic about **observability and monitoring**, using tools like **New Relic** to ensure application performance and stability.
+Additionally, I am enthusiastic about **observability and monitoring**, using tools like **New Relic** and **Grafana** to ensure application performance and stability.

 📚 I also teach at **CR Cursos Preparatórios**, covering IT topics for public service exams, including **Operating Systems, Computer Networks, and Information Security**.